 Throughout the day, Year 10 were having practice interviews with volunteers from local businesses including some of our alumnae.
 By having meaningful encounters with employers, it gives the students an introduction to ‘real life’ interviews and gives them an insight into the world of work.
 We received many comments from the interviewers complimenting our students on their confidence, high standard and quality of responses to questions.
 Well done, Year 10, on a successful day.

 Year 12 have just completed their week’s work experience in industry.
 Work experience placements serve multiple purposes, including experience of the world of work, employability skill development and experience to help guide future career decision-making.

-Some of the companies who hosted Y12 were HSBC Bank, 5Plus Architects, NHS, Unilever and Key 103.
+Some of the companies who hosted Y12 were HSBC Bank, BNY Mellon, NHS, Unilever and UKFast.
 We have received some excellent employer feedback commenting on their punctuality, reliability and keenness to learn more about the company.
 The students faced new challenges and learnt things about themselves that they didn’t know before.

 On 10th June all of Year 8 were off timetable for an careers/enterprise event, Learn to Earn, delivered by volunteers from Young Enterprise.
 The programme inspires students and provides information on career options to help make informed choices.
 Students set goals and plan their next steps to prepare them for life beyond education.
 Through hands-on fun, practical activities, Learn to Earn explores themes such as career choices, personal skills and talents, recruitment and job interviews, salaries, earnings, tax and the costs of living, financial planning and budgeting.
 It got them to consider their future possible careers and the different paths they can take to get there.
 The students learnt skills in communication, financial capability, organisation, team work, problem solving and resilience.
 The students also got to hear about each of the individual volunteers careers route.